thunderkeys/West3D-Rook-Kit/README.md

 Ensure the 17 tooth gear aligns with the 50 tooth gear.
 ![gear alignment](images/extruder-gear-alignment.jpg)

 Orient the extruder and stepper motor as shown below.
+Attach extruder to stepper using 3 M3x40 BHCS.
 ![extruder orientation](images/extruder-orientation.jpg)

 Mount the extruder assembly to the top frame using M3x8 BHCS.